appwrite-community/htf24-hackathon-submissions/submissions/pipelineui.md

 ## Inspiration behind the Project
 We are using IntelliJ Idea at work, and one day in September my colleague and I were struggling a lot to create a pipeline for GitLab since that editor doesn't have any type of autocompletion.
-Then what if we had a builder directly from UI that that helps us fill everything without headache? 🤣
+So why not create a builder from scratch that allows you to create entire workflow files? 🤣

 ## Tech Stack
 This project has been built with SolidJS and SolidStart with enabled SSR, Vanilla Extract for styling and many other dependencies that